halcyondream/halcyondream.github.io/_posts/2025-09-01-analyzing-cplusplus-compiler-vulnerabilities.md

 > Fully understanding glibc tcache internals isn’t necessary here; it suffices to say that a tcache bin is just a singly-linked list of free chunks of the same size, where the next pointer is placed at offset 0 in the free chunk.

+The tcache is a glibc internal mechanism.
+It provides a way for the memory allocator to quickly re-use memory from "buckets" as opposed to pulling memory from the entire heap every time.

-The tcache is a glibc internal mechanism that can be abused in applications using dynamic memory allocation.
-Over the years, it's served as the object of a few different exploit classes involving dynamic allocation.
-This walkthrough will show you how to navigate a use-after-free (UAF) bug which involves a tcache entry and a free'd `std::vector`.
+Unfortunately, it can be abused.
+Over the years, it's served as the object of a few different exploit classes which involve dynamic memory allocation.
+We consider it in the context of a particular use-after-free (UAF) bug which involves a tcache entry and a free'd `std::vector`.

 The tcache was introduced in glibc 2.26 back in 2017.
-It still plays a major role in the glibc memory allocator today.
+It still plays a major role in the its memory allocator today.
 There is a [great video on tcache behavior](https://www.youtube.com/watch?v=0jHtqqdVv1Y) and a [good walkthrough on the source code](https://ctf-wiki.mahaloz.re/pwn/linux/glibc-heap/implementation/tcache/).
 We'll cover some basics and really focus on how they apply to the `std::vector` type.

 Let's start by exploring the tcache entry.
 In glibc, a `tcache_entry` is both a struct and a typedef of that struct: